 Program participants will be assigned to a team of six team members.
 LEAP™ Pods will be overseen by an experienced IIBN member as well as a project sponsor.

-Benefit the broader Irish-American community
+Benefit the broader Irish-American community and New York community

-Benefits those underserviced in the Irish diaspora
+Benefits those who are underserviced in the Irish diaspora

 Drive economic value